What is clean eating anyway?

 With all things being equal, creating a consistent calorie deficit over time is the most important factor in losing weight and keeping it off.
 Again, I’m not saying food quality doesn’t matter, it does.
 Studies like this one show how important “clean foods” such as fruits and veggies are.

 “Clean” whole foods like this are important for things like improving satiation, overall health, providing us with vitamins and minerals, and managing cravings.
 I covered this more in-depth here, here, and here.
 Oh, and here too.

 Clean eating can help with this because it addresses calorie density with foods.
 Calorie density can simply be summed up as more food with fewer calories.

 More specifically, it’s the number of calories in a given weight of food.
 A food high in calorie density has a large number of calories in a small weight of food (i.e. olive oil).
 A food low in calorie density would have a small number of calories in the same weight of food (i.e. broccoli).

 Choosing foods lower in calorie density is important because these foods are satiating and fill our stomachs without adding tons of calories to our diet.

-Generally speaking, vegetables and fruit are lowest in calorie density followed by whole food starches, animal proteins, and finally liquid calories, nuts, seeds, and oils.
-Highly processed foods like cookies, candy, ice cream, and fries would also be calorie dense foods.
+Generally speaking, vegetables and fruit are the lowest in calorie density followed by whole food starches, animal proteins, and finally liquid calories, nuts, seeds, and oils.
+Highly processed foods like cookies, candy, ice cream, and fries would also be calorie-dense foods.

 Is eating like this a good or bad idea?